 Migrants, Makers and Merchandise

-This online exhibition is an extension of the Temporary Exhibition Cairns Museum, which ran from May to August, 2021.
-This exhibit showcases the colourful, creative and original hand printed merchandise of Reef Productions, a small souvenir company that created a unique brand based on Cairns’ environment, communities and the region’s Indigenous culture.
+This exhibition, that ran from May to August, 2021 in the Cairns Museum Temporary Exhibitions gallery, showcased the colourful, creative and original hand printed merchandise of Reef Productions.
+This small Cairns souvenir company created a unique brand based on Cairns’ environment, communities and the region’s Indigenous cultures.

 In the mid-1970s Cairns was on the cusp of change.
 From a small agricultural town with a bustling port, it was evolving into a major holiday destination, with reef and rainforest promotions luring visitors to the tropics.
 As tourism grew so too did the demand for locally made souvenirs.